Prepare now for your 2018 home purchase!

 Select your Real Estate Professional

-A buyer agent does not cost you money, but it ensures there is a professional on your side throughout the entire home purchase transaction.
+A buyer agent typically does not cost you money, but having one ensures there is a professional on your side throughout the entire home purchase transaction.
 Not just to help you find the right house, but to get you through the contract, mortgage, inspection, appraisal, and other steps in the process.
 That agent needs to be by your side all the way until closing.
 And buyer agents are not all the same.
 You should select a few possible agents, conduct your interviews, and decide who you would like to work with.
 That person can start sending you possible listings so you can get a great handle on the specifics of where and what you want to buy.